maurobrandoni/migrations/docs/en/seeding.rst

 ################

 Seed classes are a great way to easily fill your database with data after it's created.
-By default, they are stored in the `seeds` directory; however, this path can be changed in your configuration file.
+By default, they are stored in the ``config/Seeds`` directory.

 .. note::

-    Database seeding is entirely optional, and Migrations does not create a `Seeds` directory by default.
+    Database seeding is entirely optional, and Migrations does not create a Seeds directory by default.

 Creating a New Seed Class